jillesvangurp/inbot-datemath/README.md

  - 1.13
    - Fix issue with isValid
  - 1.12
-   - add parser support for yyyy-mm and yyyy timestamps
+   - add parser support for partial yyyy-mm and yyyy timestamps
  - 1.11
    - add validate method so that users can easily validate date expressions
  - 1.9